Bears hire Matt Eberflus: 8 things to know about Chicago’s new head coach

-The Chicago Bears are hiring Indianapolis Colts defensive coordinator Matt Eberflus as their new head coach, and his first order of business is going to be to establish a coaching staff.
+The Chicago Bears have hired Indianapolis Colts defensive coordinator Matt Eberflus as their new head coach, and his first task will be assembling a coaching staff.

-It sounds like Eberflus could bring some Colts assistant coaches with him to Chicago.
+Given Eberflus’ defensive background, Eberflus needs to land the right offensive coordinator who’s going to develop quarterback Justin Fields and get this offense on track.

-According to NFL Network’s Ian Rapoport, Eberflus is expected to take Colts linebackers coach Dave Borgonzi with him to the Bears.
-Rapoport says Borgonzi “should” end up with Eberflus and the Bears.
+SI’s Albert Breer spoke to The Herd‘s Colin Cowherd on Thursday, where he explained that Eberflus has a “defined vision” for his coaching staff.”
+And that includes offense, which you figure was a big reason why he got hired.

 List